-🗆 🗆 B. Grading/Drainag Comments:
+🗆 🖾 🖾 B. Grading/Drainage

+Gutters Present: No

-Gutters Present: Yes/Partial Only(Gutters Not Tested) Positive Slope on All Sides of Home: Yes Evidence of Water Penetration: No Area Drains Present: Yes (Drains Not Tested and Termination Points are Not Determined) Additional Information:
+Positive Slope on All Sides of Home: No - Flat on all sides

+Evidence of Water Penetration: No

+Area Drains Present: No

+Additional Information:

 The strategy of a foundation is important.
 Expansive clay soils, which are found in this part of Texas, can be very destructive to a foundation if the moisture content of the perimeter varies.
 The industry standard is a grading slope of six inches within the first ten feet of a foundation.
 Excessive moisture forming near a structure can be destructive to a foundation.
 If adding soil to the perimeter to create positive drainage, remember to the keep the soil level at least 4 inches from the top of the foundation.
 If you are able to verify that the structure is built on a clay type soil (as determined by a soil analysis testing) then that type of soil should be used to raise the soil level.
 Porous soils should be avoided.
 Ideally finished grade, including flower bed soil, should be 4"from the top of the foundation to help prevent conducive conditions for water penetration and/or wood destroying insects.

-It is recommended that all areas where expansive or collapsible soils are known to exist, a controlled It is recommended that all areas where expansive or collapsible soils are known to exist, a controlled method of water disposal from the roofs that will collect and discharge all roof drainage to the ground surface at least 5' from the foundation or to an approved drainage system.
-Specific Limitations:
+It is recommended that all areas where expansive or collapsible soils are known to exist, a controlled method of water disposal from the roofs that will collect and discharge all roof drainage to the ground surface at least 5' from the foundation or to an approved drainage system.

-Note: Specific Limitations.
-The inspector is not required to: - (A) inspect flatwork or detention/retention ponds (except as related to slope and drainage); - (B) determine area hydrology or the presence of underground water; or - (C) determine the efficiency or performance of underground or surface drainage systems.
+(A) inspect flatwork or detention/retention ponds (except as related to slope and drainage);

+(B) determine area hydrology or the presence of underground water; or

+(C) determine the efficiency or performance of underground or surface drainage systems.

 During heavy rains, the accumulation of water on this lot may be unavoidable.
 An evaluation of soil stability is beyond the scope of this inspection.
 Client is advised to keep soil levels 6"-8" from top of slab and graded away to promote positive drainage and prevent water from ponding around the foundation.
 High soil is a conducive condition to wood destroying insects.